 Source: Google Maps

 Visiting Khiva was like getting lost in the stories of One thousand and one nights.
 Behind the city walls you find madrasahs with beautiful tiles, colourful minarets and gorgeous palaces.
-From admiring Kalta-minor Minaret and hearing about its legends to the breathtaking views you get when climbing Islam Khoja Minaret or visiting unique Djuma mosque.
+From admiring Kalta Minor Minaret and hearing about its legends to the breathtaking views you get when climbing Islam Khoja Minaret or visiting unique Juma mosque.
 Don’t forget to stop for a cup of black tea or traditional green noodles while exploring this amazing city.
+To see all its sites click here.

 We loved Bukhara because its city centre is full of amazing sites.
 From Kalon Minaret and Kalayan mosque to fortress the Arc, Bolo Haouz mosque and Chor Minor.
 It’s a great place for shopping, in many trading domes you can find everything from carpets to ceramics and other great souvenirs.
 The city is also alive in the evenings, you can’t miss on going for a beer at Lyab-i Hauz pool.
 There are many interesting sites outside city centre, like the Bahouddin Naqshband Complex and the Summer palace of the last emirs of Bukhara.
 Get your complete guide for visit to Bukhara here.